 - ½ teaspoon chopped sage plus leaves for garnish

 - 1 small garlic clove peeled

 - 1 package fettuccine noodles preferably rice or mung bean

 - 1 tablespoon walnut oil I used olive oil

-Finally, add the paper, nutmeg, sage, and garlic.
+- Finally, add the pepper, nutmeg, sage, and garlic.
 Blend again and adjust the seasonings to taste.

 - Prepare the fettuccine according to the package directions.
 Drain the pasta in a colander and turn it out into a large serving bowl.
 Drizzle with the oil and toss to coat.

 - On individual plates, arrange a mound of fettuccine noodles in the center.
 Pour the warm sauce over the fettuccine.
 Garnish with fresh sage leaves and sprinkle with more nutmeg, sea salt, and cracked pepper.